UVG-Works-Hub/sdl-screensaver/README.md

 Rscript compare.r
 ```

-This will generate comparison graphs showing the performance differences between the two implementations.
+This will generate comparison graphs and other metrics showing the performance differences between the two implementations.

 ## Controls